dev-essentials/lr/README.md

 I'm looking this up more often than I wanna admit.
 So I wrote a simple solution for extracting line ranges.

-Of course sed and awk are way more powerful, but if you just wanna extract some lines,
-and - like me - just can't remember those commands, rl could be a good alternative for you.
+Of course sed and awk are way more powerful, but if you just wanna extract some lines and just can't remember those commands, rl could be a good alternative for you.

 ## Syntax
 rl has a very simple range-based syntax.